-Allocation of Responsibility for Construction Defects
+Allocation of Responsibility of Construction Defects

 Allocation of Responsibility for Construction Defects is for everyone who needs to understand how the costs of construction defect allegations should be distributed to responsible parties.
 The program is for construction, insurance, legal and property professionals; particularly those who regularly deal with construction defect litigation.

-Comments from attendees
+Comments from previous attendees:

-- "It was clear and concise and I was impressed by the integrity demonstrated."
+"It was clear and concise and I was impressed by the integrity demonstrated."

-- "Very good.
+"Very good.
 Some good practical advice in a format that didn't waste my time."

 "Very informative to obtain an expert's point of view of the defects/allocations and not being charged for the consult."

-- "I thought it was very informative and timely.
+"I thought it was very informative and timely.
 It helped to explain the process that goes into assigning percentages of fault to subcontractors...there is a method to the madness."

-- "I appreciated that the presenters used straight talk, and did not digress into unhelpful story-telling.
+"I appreciated that the presenters used straight talk, and did not digress into unhelpful story-telling.
 The program was full of information directly on-topic.
 Thank you."

 "I thought the presentation was well done and conveyed the information in a logical and well organized manner."

-- "It was informative.
+"It was informative.
 The visual drawings during the presentation on how to allocate costs and set up diagrams were very helpful."